tytydraco/yessleep/out/I_saved_a_young_womans_life_I_should_have_let_her_die.md

 I turned around and shushed him before I refocused my attention on her.

 “I’m grateful you weren’t hurt that night,” I said.
 “Plus, thank you for paying your taxes and making my job possible.
-We can’t go out with each other though.”
+We can’t see each other though.”

 Her expression changed.
 She stuck out her bottom lip and tilted her head to the side.
 She turned her back to me for a few seconds.
 She faced my direction again as her entire demeanor shifted into a sulking one.